KadenAgrey/data-explore/README.md

 # data-explore
-Tool to allow data selection in Matlab plots for the purpose of quickly viewing details of the results.
+Tool to allow data selection from Matlab plots to quickly view details of the results.